Develop Your Channel Strategy

 Set Your Partners Up for Success

 Channel partners have many options when it comes to vendors.
-According to a 2017 survey conducted by The Channel Company, a typical partner works with 12 vendors, of which the majority of their revenue (80%) is driven by 3 vendors.
-That means companies can’t take for granted partners will work with them.
+A typical partner works with many vendors – maybe even carrying products from competitors.
+Because most partners don't wake up thinking exclusively about one brand, companies can't take for granted partners will work with them.
 Therefore, partner success is a core element of any channel strategy.
 Here are a few elements to keep in mind (we go into more detail later in the module).